Sober for the Festive Season

 Find the thrill in the action of being Sober.

-Create a list of things which help you manage stress, make you smile and instill peace within you.
+- Get the tools!
+Create a list of things that help you manage stress, make you smile and instil peace within you.
 Take that list (and the things which you need, your tools) with you on holiday.

 Here are a few favourites: